Electoral history of Kamala Harris

-In 2003, Harris began her political career by challenging Terence Hallinan, the incumbent district attorney of San Francisco, defeating him in a runoff election.
+In 2003, Harris began her political career by challenging Terence Hallinan, the incumbent district attorney of San Francisco, and defeating him in a runoff election.
 In 2007, she won a second term unopposed.
-In 2010, she won a highly competitive Democratic primary for the party's nomination in the 2010 California Attorney General election, she defeated Republican nominee Steve Cooley in the general election.
-She was reelected in 2014 defeating challenger Ronald Gold.
+In 2010, she won a highly competitive Democratic primary for the party's nomination in the 2010 California Attorney General election.
+She defeated Republican nominee Steve Cooley in the general election.
+She was reelected in 2014 by defeating challenger Ronald Gold.

-Harris was a candidate in the 2020 Democratic Party presidential primaries but withdrew her candidacy on December 3, 2019, citing a lack of funds.
+Harris was a candidate in the 2020 Democratic Party presidential primaries, but withdrew her candidacy on December 3, 2019, citing a lack of funds.
 On March 8, 2020, Harris endorsed former Vice President Joe Biden.
 On August 11, she was chosen by Biden to be his running mate.
-Biden and Harris went on to win the 2020 general election defeating Republican incumbents Donald Trump and Mike Pence.
-On January 20, 2021, Harris became the first female vice president and the highest-ranking female official in United States history, as well as the first African American and Asian American vice president.
-In 2024, her and Biden ran for reelection however following Biden's withdrawal from the race.
-Harris became the Democratic Party presidential nominee of in 2024 election alongside her running mate Minnesota Governor Tim Walz.
+Biden and Harris went on to win the 2020 general election, defeating Republican incumbents Donald Trump and Mike Pence.
+On January 20, 2021, Harris became the first female vice president and the highest-ranking female official in United States history, as well as the first African-American and Asian-American vice president.
+In 2024, she and Biden ran for reelection.
+Following Biden's withdrawal from the race, Harris became the Democratic Party presidential nominee, running in the 2024 election alongside her Vice Presidential nominee, Minnesota Governor Tim Walz.
 They lost the general election to Trump and Ohio Senator JD Vance.

 San Francisco District Attorney elections (2003–2007)

 2003

-In 2003, Harris decided to challenge the two-term incumbent District Attorney of San Francisco Terence Hallinan.
-Harris narrowly lost the election to Hallinan while defeating Bill Fazio, who previously ran in 1995 and 1999.
+In 2003, Harris challenged Terence Hallinan, the two-term incumbent District Attorney of San Francisco.
+Harris finished second to Hallinan, but received more votes than Bill Fazio, who had run in 1995 and 1999.
 However, since no candidate received a majority, Harris and Hallinan advanced to a run-off election.
-She criticized Hallinan's relatively weak conviction rate, while he noted that Harris passed a voluntary spending cap she had promised to stay under.
-In the run-off Harris defeated Hallinan by a large margin, outperforming Gavin Newsom in the concurrent mayoral election.
+She criticized Hallinan's relatively weak conviction rate.
+During the campaign, she stated that she would give herself a spending cap; despite this she exceeded it.
+Harris defeated Hallinan by a large margin, outperforming Gavin Newsom in the concurrent mayoral election.